 - Study modern people directly (monogamous is the answer)

-- Look at human history (powerful men enslaving concubines)
+- Look at human history (powerful men enslaved concubines)

-- Look at modern simple societies (they’re less polygamous than early civilization an less monogamous than our current society)
+- Look at modern simple societies (they’re less polygamous than early civilization and less monogamous than our current society)

 - Study apes (men’s testes are not large enough to be as promiscuous as chimps but larger than fully monogamous gorillas)